Virtualization-projects/rancher-labs-wiki/Getting-started-with-Rancher-2.0-Development.md

   export PATH=${GOPATH//://bin:}/bin:$PATH
   ```
 - ### Kubernetes
-  The local Rancher instance will be hosted in a local installation of kubernetes.
-Kubernetes can be downloaded from here: https://kubernetes.io/docs/setup/pick-right-solution/#local-machine-solutions
+  The local Rancher instance will be hosted in a local installation of kubernetes, which can be setup in a variety of ways: https://kubernetes.io/docs/setup/#learning-environment
   - Docker for Mac
     On MacOS, the easiest way to set up kubernetes is through Docker for Mac, available here: https://docs.docker.com/install/#supported-platforms.
 Once Docker is installed, open the settings, switch to the kubernetes tab, and make sure kubernetes is enabled (and that actual kubernetes is selected, rather than swarm).